Participant Playbook 2025

 Overview

-Florida State University will serve as the host of the 2024 ACC InVenture Prize, and in the spirit of continuous improvement and innovation some improvements to the format are being considered!
+University of Notre Dame will serve as the host of the 2025 ACC InVenture Prize, and in the spirit of continuous improvement and innovation some improvements to the format are being considered!

-The 2024 ACC InVenture Prize will continue to include ALL participating teams in the live broadcast final round on Wednesday, March 27, 2024.
-This year, rather than showing a video recording of the pitch on the broadcast, teams will present a live pitch to the judges.
+The 2025 ACC InVenture Prize will continue to include ALL participating teams in the live broadcast final round on Wednesday, April 2, 2025.
+Teams will present a live pitch to the judges.
 Pitches must be no longer than 2 minutes in length.

 The competition stages and associated dates:

-1. 01/24/2024 Weekly Wednesday Noon Zoom Info Calls begin to support teams and university reps with questions: PLEASE NOTE THE NEW ZOOM LINK FOR THIS MEETING:
+01/22/2025 Weekly Wednesday Noon Zoom Info Calls begin to support teams and university reps with questions.

 Details for each of the above steps are provided as you scroll down below.